2020PB/police-brutality/all-locations.md

 ### Police pepper-spray and kneel on protesters | July 13th

 After declaring the protest a riot and firing tear gas, police made several violent arrests.
-Footage shows officers tackling 2 protesters and kneeling on them to arrest them.
+Footage taken at Lombard and Fenwick shows officers tackling 2 protesters and kneeling on them to arrest them.
 They also fire pepper spray indiscriminately, at both the arrestees and other protesters.
 One officer is falling over tackling a protester while discharging pepper spray.
 Protesters can be heard shouting that police allegedly ripped off a protester's mask to pepper spray her.

 tags: arrest, knee, less-lethal, pepper-spray, protester, spray, tackle

 id: or-portland-73

-geolocation:
+geolocation: 45.577101, -122.6852215

 **Links**